 “For me, translation is a passion, it’s a humanitarian service.”

-Brigitta’s love of her native language, Spanish, fueled her desire to work with languages and launch UNO Translations and Communications, LLC (UNO).
-UNO considers itself a linguistic partner to companies, not only offering translation services for more than 100 languages, but also consulting with companies in international cultural business issues.
+Brigitta’s love of Spanish has always fueled her desire to work with languages, eventually leading her to launch UNO Translations and Communications, LLC.
+UNO considers itself a linguistic partner to companies, not only offering translation services for more than 200 languages, but also consulting with companies in international cultural business issues.

-When not at work, Brigitta is on the advisory board for numerous organizations such as Mobile Hope, a Loudoun County-based organization assisting at-risk youth and Devotion to Children, a Northern Virginia-based organization dedicated to providing services to needy children under the age of six.
+When not at work, Brigitta is on the advisory board for numerous organizations such as Mobile Hope, a Loudoun County-based organization assisting at-risk youth, and Devotion to Children, a Northern Virginia-based organization dedicated to providing services to needy children under the age of six.
 She also is actively involved with mentoring Latino high school students at Edu-Futuro.

 She received her Bachelors of Science degree in Business Administration from Averett College and successfully completed the Minority Business Executive Program from Dartmouth’s Tuck School of Business and University of Virginia’s Darden School of Business.
-In 2011, Brigitta was recognized with an Honorable Mention from the Enterprising Women of theYear Awards.
+In 2011, Brigitta was recognized with an Honorable Mention from the Enterprising Women of the Year Awards.
 She received the SBA District Director’s Choice Award in 2004 and the Business Woman of the Year in 2003 by the Loudoun County Commission on Women.
-Brigitta is a member of the American Translator’s Association (ATA), PRSA, and IABC.
+Brigitta is a member of the American Translators Association (ATA), PRSA, and IABC.